keno1se/cenoApps/_pages/harmonicascaler.md

 The chromatic scale consists of 12 tones: C, C♯, D, E♭, E, F, F♯, G, A♭, A, B♭, B

 Scales over one harmonica
 Even though the diatonic harmonica is designed to play in a single key; all the twelve chromatic tones can be played; and can be used to build scales up on.
-In other words: One scale can be played in 12 different keys on        One tone
-        One tone in selected: "C".
-Scales are displayed for that tone.one harmonica.
-HarmonicaScaler works with 10 different scales.
+In other words: One scale can be played in 12 different keys on one harmonica.
+HarmonicaScaler works with 21 different scales.
 So over twelve keys the possible number of scales that can be displayed are:
-10 scales x 12 keys = **120 scales**
+21 scales x 12 keys = **252 scales**

 Scales over twelve harmonicas
 For every tone in the chromatic scale it exists a harmonica in that key.
 So over twelve harmonicas the possible number of scales that can be displayed are:
-10 scales x 12 keys x 12 harmonicas = **1440 scales**
+21 scales x 12 keys x 12 harmonicas = **3024 scales**

 ---